Semiclassical and quantum shell-structure calculations of the moment of inertia: Introduction

 \section{Introduction}

-Many significant phenomena in nuclear rotations can be explained within a theoretical approach based on the cranking model \cite{In54,BM55,Va56,BM75,RS80}, and on the Strutinsky shell-correction method (SCM) \cite{St67,BD72}.
-This approach was extended by Pashkevich and Frauendorf \cite{PF75} to the description of collective rotational bands \cite{MN77}.
-They introduced for the first time the concept of a decomposition of the yrast energies and nuclear moments of inertia (MI) in terms of smooth and shell correction components in the spirit of the SCM.
-For a deeper understanding of the correspondence between the classical and the quantum approach and their application to high-spin physics, it is worthwhile to analyze the shell components of the MI within the semiclassical periodic-orbit theory (POT) \cite{Gu71,Gu90,St75,SM76,SM77,MK78,KM79,CL91,Cr96,FK98,BB03,DF04,MA02,MA06,MY11,MK16,MG17}.
-The classical perturbation (CP) expansion by Greagh \cite{Cr96,BB03} has been used in the POT calculations (CPPOT) of the MI shell corrections for a spheroidal cavity mean field in Ref.\ \cite{DF04}.
-This approach is based on an expansion of the action $S(\omega)$ in terms of the angular frequency of collective rotations that appears in the trace formula for the single-particle (s.p.) level density \cite{BB03} and which converges the better the smaller the particle number $N$.
-Our non perturbative POT (NPPOT) using the improved stationary-phase method, on the other hand, is the faster converging the larger the particle numbers $N$ \cite{MA02,MA06,MY11,MK16}.
-For an adiabatic rotation in the NPPOT approach, $\hbar \omega$ has to be by about an order of the magnitude smaller than the distance $\hbar \Omega$ between major shells near the Fermi surface, while in a CPPOT calculation one needs to have $\hbar \omega \ll \hbar \Omega/N^{1/3}$, which is obviously much more restrictive.
-The condition, $\omega \ll \Omega$ therefore corresponds to much larger angular momenta than those required in the quantum perturbation approach of the MI Inglis cranking formula.
-In contrast to the CPPOT approach \cite{DF04}, the NPPOT has also been extended, to the bifurcation phenomena at large deformations \cite{MA02,MY11,MK16}, and was, in addition, applied within the cranking model to the description of collective rotations (around an axis perpendicular to the symmetry axis) of particles in a harmonic-oscillator \cite{MS10,MG14} and a spheroidal cavity \cite{GM15,GM16,MG17}.
-The fact that our NPPOT is working perfectly well, as we will show below, for such non-integrable systems as the Woods-Saxon potential causes our NPPOT approach to be well suited to describe nuclear systems at large deformations and at high angular frequencies (high-spin physics), in contrast to the CPPOT which is limited as well in nuclear deformation as in angular momenta. \\[ -2.0ex]
+Many significant phenomena in nuclear rotations can be explained within a theoretical approach based on the cranking model \cite{In54,BM75,RS80}, and on the Strutinsky shell-correction method (SCM) \cite{St67,BD72}.
+This approach was extended by Pashkevich and Frauendorf \cite{PF75} to the description of collective rotational bands.
+For a deeper understanding of the correspondence between the classical and the quantum approach and their application to high-spin physics, it is worthwhile to analyze the shell components of the MI within the semiclassical periodic-orbit theory (POT) \cite{Gu71,Gu90,SM76,SM77,BB03,MY11}.
+The classical perturbation expansion \cite{Cr96} of the action integral as function of the rotation frequency has been used in Ref.\ \refcite{DF04} in the POT calculation of the MI shell corrections for a spheroidal cavity mean field.
+For the non perturbative semiclassical POT description of adiabatic rotations in the improved stationary phase method\cite{MA02,MY11} (ISPM) extended to the rotational phenomena (ISPMR) \cite{MS10,MG14,GM15,MG17}, the rotational angular frequency $\hbar \omega$ has to be smaller by about an order of the magnitude than the distance $\hbar \Omega$ between major shells near the Fermi surface.
+The condition $\omega \ll \Omega$ therefore allows for much larger angular momenta than those required in the quantum perturbation approach of the MI Inglis cranking formula where $\hbar \omega$ is required to be smaller than the distance between neighboring single-particle (s.p.) states, as explained below.
+Our ISPM approach has been extended, to the bifurcation phenomena at large deformations \cite{MA02,MY11}, and was applied within the cranking model to the description of collective rotations (around an axis perpendicular to the symmetry axis) in a harmonic-oscillator \cite{MS10} and a spheroidal cavity \cite{GM15,MG17}.
+The fact that the ISPM is also working well even for partially non-integrable systems such as the Woods-Saxon potential, as will be shown below, causes the ISPMR to be well adapted to describe nuclear systems at large deformations and at high angular frequencies (high-spin physics). \\[ -2.0ex]